defectedunit/seismic2midi/README.md

 ..
 Music variables::

-    fundamental: defualt "C4", by specifying the f0 you can shift the note numbers of the event.
+    fundamental: defualt "C4", by specifying the f0 you can shift the note numbers of the event, essentially a "transpose" slider
     tempo_bpm: default 120 Beats Per Minute.
 See https://en.wikipedia.org/wiki/Beats_per_minute
     sperical_coordinates: Retruns a dataframe and stored as ./exports/music/eventid_sperical_coordinates.parquet midifile (bool): default True.
 Returns a MIDI file and stored as ./exports/music/f'{filename}_music/.mid'